 RECIPES WITH CHOCOLATE

-When you shop for cocoa powder in the supermarket, you might come across two different types – regular natural unsweetened cocoa powder and Dutch cocoa powder.
-There is a bit of a difference between the two types.
+When you shop for cocoa powder in the supermarket, you might come across two different types - regular natural unsweetened cocoa powder and Dutch cocoa powder.
+There is a bit of a difference between the two types, but you can easily replace cocoa powder with Duch process cocoa powder in a ratio of 1:1.

 Unsweetened cocoa powder is completely natural and the Dutch cocoa powder is processed further by neutralising the cocoa powder pH, making the powder less bitter.
 This makes the Dutch cocoa powder stronger in flavour, but less bitter to taste.